-For homeowners who are struggling to keep up with mortgage payments, the fear of foreclosure is very real.
-The stress can feel overwhelming, and many borrowers wonder if there’s any way out.
-In situations like these, two common terms you’ll hear are short sale and foreclosure.
+For homeowners struggling to keep up with mortgage payments, the fear of foreclosure is very real.
+The stress can feel overwhelming, and many borrowers ask themselves whether there’s any way out.
+In situations like these, understanding the difference between short sale vs foreclosure is crucial for making informed decisions.

 Let’s break it down.